Odiabackend099/adaqua-web/STRICT-RULES.md

 ### 3. Error Handling
 - **NO** fallbacks or silent failures
-- If TTS fails → surface the error
+- If TTS fails Ã¢â€ â€™ surface the error
-- If API fails → surface the error
+- If API fails Ã¢â€ â€™ surface the error
 - **NO** browser speech synthesis fallbacks

 ### 4. TTS Client